Andreagit97/BPF-perf-tests/README.md

 * `perfbuf_output`: use a PER-CPU perf buffer.
 * `btf_loading`: check BTF file correct loading.

+(Other programs could be available please check the `templates` directory)

 ## Dockerfile

 The CI builds a docker image containing all these executables.